ably/ably-dotnet/README.md

 ## Building and Packaging

-The build scripts are written using `fake' and need to be run on Windows with Visual Studio 2017 installed.
+The build scripts are written using ```fake``` and need to be run on Windows with Visual Studio 2017 installed.
 Fake and nuget.exe can be installed via [chocolatey](https://chocolatey.org)

     choco install fake
     choco install nuget.commandline